 Due to its distance from Reykjavík, this is a region very few guests get to visit.
 Though unfortunate for them, due to the fact they miss such beauty, this is great for you as you’ll be able to marvel over the sites far from the crowds.

-The first major attractions you will come to are the dramatic mountains of Vestrahorn and Eystrahorn, both of which are composed of dark gabbro rock and boast jagged peaks.
-After marvelling over these, you’ll begin to navigate around the spectacular East Fjords.
+The first major attractions you will come to are the dramatic mountains of Vestrahorn and Eystrahorn, composed of dark gabbro rock and boast jagged peaks.
+After marveling over these, you’ll begin to navigate around the spectacular East Fjords.

-This region is defined by its deep, winding bays; towering mountains; views of Vatnajökull glacier; minuscule fishing villages; and abundant wildlife.
+Its deep, winding bays define this region - towering mountains, views of Vatnajökull glacier, tiny fishing villages, and abundant wildlife.
 The cliffs, even in winter, have an abundance of birds, the waters are home to seals, and the east is the only part of the country where you can find herds of roaming reindeer.